LSU-UE4/UE5-Level-Design/gameplay-scale/README.md

 ![](../images/line2.png)

 ##### `Step 8.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:
 Lets fix this.
 Remake the first platform to be 1200 cm tall with a center 950 cm opening instead of the original 1000cm/775cm.
 We can now add this to our scale register.
-We will ame an opening to jump through 9.5 meters.
+We will create an opening to jump through that is 9.5 meters.

 **Scale Register**
 |Item|Dimensions|